Home School Links

 Parental involvement in school develops the partnership between home and school.
 Learning takes place both inside and outside school.

 It starts when we are born and continues throughout our lives.
 Recent research has shown that children learn more when parents are involved in their child’s school and we would like to invite you to take part in the learning that takes place in school.
-We use Logbooks to keep you informed.
-This contains your child’s timetable, details about when they will need PE kits, their targets, their merits and pages for messages or comments which we hope you will use.

 There are many opportunities for parents to get involved in the life of the school.
 We are always pleased to see parents in school, to help particularly with reading, offering your skills to the children during various activities, and helping with visits.

-The school holds termly parent’s evenings and parents are invited to regular Parents Assemblies.
+The school holds termly parents' evenings and parents are invited to regular Parents Assemblies.
 We regularly send out newsletters with information about coming events, to celebrate achievements or to give you information about the curriculum.

 It is important to us that Dennington is welcoming and helpful to parents at all times.
 Whenever parents want to see a teacher we ask that you contact us via your child, through the logbook or the school office.